College fund grows for gay teen who clashed with parents

 JACKSONVILLE, Fla. – A former teacher of a gay Florida teen who says he was ostracized for his sexuality has raised more than $120,000 to help the teen afford college.

 Eighteen-year-old Seth Owen tells news outlets that his Southern Baptist family earlier this year gave him an ultimatum: go to their church or get out.
-Owens says the lack of familial support left him short $20,000 for tuition at Georgetown University, which had accepted him for its Class of 2022.
+Owen says the lack of familial support left him short $20,000 for tuition at Georgetown University, which had accepted him for its Class of 2022.

 The Jacksonville native says he already had declined acceptance offers outside of Georgetown, which refused to modify his financial aid package.
 Biology teacher Jane Martin took to the crowdfunding site GoFundMe in June to ask for help.

-Note: This story has been corrected to fix the spelling of Owen's last name.